 Average Level 2/2.5 certificate spend was $2,354 in 2021 – down more than $200 from the year before (considering that there are 6,741 such certificates – a total savings of approx. $1.5 million right there; similar to the total savings per Level 1 certificate from the previous year).
 The total savings on Level 3 certificates is about $1 million.
 Per certificate savings total about $4 million (about 12% of total spend on criminal certificates of $31 million) last year then – even forgetting the drastic 35% reduction in number of certificates, which seems to have saved LAA another ~$30 million.

 Total revenue in 2021 was only $70 million from the province (a reduction of $20 million).
 Total savings on criminal adult certificates was about 25% from 2020 to 2021 (from $42 million to $31 – p.
 31).
 Spending on family certificates was reduced from $17 to $9 million – about a 50% reduction.
-While LAA’s overhead and staff expenses experienced a slight increase, their total spend on roster went down drastically from $69 million to $42 (40%) in a single year.
-So the total “pot” available for the roster was cut by nearly half in one year alone.
+While LAA’s overhead and staff expenses experienced a slight increase, their total spend on roster went down drastically from $69 million to $45 (35%) in a single year.
+So the total “pot” available for the roster was cut by more than one-third in one year alone.

 Note that Ontario’s total Legal Aid expenses was reduced a more modest 15% in 2021 (p.
 36) – and government revenue was stable (p.
 34), although they’re expecting a huge, appalling 30% decrease in provincial funding this year, despite significant and necessary pushback from both the defence bar and the judiciary.
 A slight reduction in average cost per criminal certificate in Ontario (p.
 28 – $1,750 to $1,672 – about 5%; similar to the reduction in cost per certificate in Alberta – and also cost per certificate, although Ontario had much less of a drastic reduction in number of criminal certificates issued – about 10% there to 35% in Alberta – see. p.
 26).